As it is the case all around the world, Limited Liability Company (LLC) is the most common form of business in Türkiye.

 An LLC can be established by one or more real or legal persons with a certain amount of capital under a trade name.
 Under Turkish law, the maximum number of the shareholders that an LLC can be established is 50.

 A 100% foreign ownership in an LLC is permitted.
-A foreigner who has never been to Turkey can become a shareholder of a Turkish LLC by way of a power of attorney.
+A foreigner who has never been to Türkiye can become a shareholder of a Turkish LLC by way of a power of attorney.

 Contribution in kind is permissible.

 The shareholders of an LLC can be real persons as well as legal persons.
-They do not have to reside in Turkey; non-residents can become shareholders of a Turkish LLC as well.
+They do not have to reside in Türkiye; non-residents can become shareholders of a Turkish LLC as well.

-In case the LLC is established with one shareholder or the number of the shareholders is decreased to one afterwards; the name, address and citizenship details of the shareholder must also be registered in the trade registry office and announced in the trade registry gazette.
+Turkish Commercial Code (Law No. 6102, “TCC”) allows the establishment of an LLC with a single shareholder.
+In case the LLC is established with one shareholder, or the number of the shareholders is decreased to one afterwards; the name, address and citizenship details of the shareholder must also be registered in the trade registry office and announced in the trade registry gazette.

-The decision quorum for matters concerning ordinary business of the company is simple majority of the share capital represented in the meeting.
-The commercial code requires higher decision quorums for matters of major importance such as merger, demerger, capital increase or decrease, voluntary dissolution etc.
+The decision quorum for matters concerning the ordinary business of the company is simple majority of the share capital represented in the meeting.
+The TCC requires higher decision quorums for matters of major importance such as merger, demerger, capital increase or decrease, voluntary dissolution etc.

 Director constitutes the managing body of an LLC, just as the board of directors does in a JSC.
 Director is the one who manages and represents the company before third parties.

-A foreigner who has a permit to work in Turkey can be appointed as director.
-A person who is not a shareholder of the LLC can be appointed as director as well.
+A foreigner can be appointed as director.
+A person who is not a shareholder of the LLC can be appointed as a director as well.

-Director can be dismissed any time by a resolution of the general assembly.
+Director can be dismissed at any time by a resolution of the GA.

-An LLC’s liability for its debts and obligations, unless it is expressly stated in its articles of association, is limited with its assets.
+An LLC’s liability for its debts and obligations, unless it is expressly stated in its AoA, is limited to its assets.
 The shareholders are not responsible for the debts of the LLC.

 However, there is an important exception to this general rule: